ngneat/until-destroy/README.md

   // This method must be present, even if empty. ngOnDestroy() {
-    // To protect you, we'll throw an error if it doesn't present.
+    // To protect you, we'll throw an error if it doesn't exist.
   }
 }
 ```